CosmicMind/Graph/README.md

 * Visit the [Examples](https://github.com/CosmicMind/Graph/tree/development/Examples) directory to see example projects using Graph.
 Most examples use [CocoaPods](http://cocoapods.org) to install, so please open the project you are interested in and run the command `pod install` to get started.

-## Creating an Entity with an ImageCard
+## Creating an Entity for an ImageCard.

 An **Entity** is a model (data) object that represents a **person**, **place**, or **thing**.
 It may store property values, be a member of groups, and can be tagged.